utexas-public-history/tower/_posts/2016-05-01-08-johnston-drugs.md

 “Report to the Governor, Medical Aspects, Charles J. Whitman Catastrophe,” Austin History Center.

-Hall, Jerry.
+Jerry Hall.
 “Tower Sniper ‘Ate Drugs Like Popcorn.’”
 Unidentified newspaper article, Gary M. Lavergne Papers, Box 5a, Folder 4.000, Dolph Briscoe Center for American History.

 J.W.
 Hand, Interim Report of Investigation, Food and Drug Administration, Bureau of Drug Abuse Control, from the files of the Texas Department of Public Safety at the Texas State Library and Archives Commission.